Overview

 A visit to the Galápagos Islands is a journey into one of Earth's most unique and untouched ecosystems.
 This remote paradise, where wildlife thrives without fear of humans, offers rare encounters with giant tortoises, playful sea lions, blue-footed boobies, and land and marine iguanas.
 Every island tells its own story of evolution and wonder, from volcanic landscapes to pristine beaches.
 On this once-in-a-lifetime trip, we've chartered our own ship as our base for exploring the islands.
 Unlike larger cruises, our private, 8-berth ship offers an intimate, personalized adventure - attentive service, gourmet meals, and the chance to unwind in total serenity.
-Whether you’re diving into vibrant coral reefs, hiking to stunning viewpoints, or simply enjoying a sunset on deck, every moment feels like stepping into a living nature documentary.
+Whether diving into vibrant coral reefs, hiking to stunning viewpoints, or enjoying a sunset on deck, every moment feels like stepping into a living nature documentary.
 What could be better than exploring the Galápagos?
 Pairing it with a visit to the nearby Amazon rain forest.
 We'll spend five days and four nights at a beautiful eco-lodge in the heart of the rainforest, marveling at nature and the serenity it brings us.
 Join us on this unforgettable journey!

 Here's a day-by-day itinerary of the trip.
 Press the "<" and ">" buttons below to scroll through each day.